aws/aws-cdk-rfcs/text/0477-policy-validation.md

 We eventually discarded this option for the following reasons:

 * All plugins would have to be written in TypeScript/JavaScript for them to be consumable by the CLI.
-* The CLI lacks contextual information that would be useful for tracing the problem back to where it was defined.
+* The framework has access to the construct tree in memory, with all the contextual information that is needed to provide a better error message, such as stack traces.
+This is useful to point out, for example, in which line an offending construct was defined.
+The CLI, on the other hand, only has access to the synthesized template.
 * If an application is synthesized without using the CDK CLI, it’s not subject to policy validation.

 #### CloudFormation hooks integration

 Instead of integrating with each policy tool individually, we have considered the option of developing a single mechanism, that would integrate with CloudFormation hooks.

-The idea was to invoke the Lambda function underlying a CloudFormation hook and interpret its results in a similar way CloudFormation, that is, by failing synthesis if the function reported a validation failure.
+As mentioned before, one of the aspects that are out of scope for this RFC is the enforcement of the policies at deployment time.
+Having said that, most CloudFormation customers use CloudFormation hooks for this.
+A CloudFormation hook works by invoking a Lambda function before or after a resource is created, updated or deleted.
+The function handler implements a contract that allows the function to report back to CloudFormation whether the operation should proceed, for each resource.

+The idea was to implement, in the CDK, a similar mechanism.
+It would invoke a Lambda function that satisfies the hook contract and, based on the outcome, decide whether to proceed with the synthesis.
+In particular, if the function responded by reporting a validation failure, the synthesis would fail.
+For the CDK to know which functions should be invoked would be a matter of configuration.

+The main benefit of this solution is that, from the CDK standpoint, the implementation of these Lambda functions don't matter.
+For example, customers could use any tool they want to implement the validation logic; they could use a single Lambda function or multiple functions; they could deploy different rules for different sets of accounts etc. All these decisions have to be made and implemented by the central teams anyway.
+And whatever changes are made later regarding policy validation (other than changing the target functions themselves) would not require any changes on the CDK application side.

 However, the Lambda functions invoked by CloudFormation hooks are not deployed to the customer’s account, but to an account owned by AWS.
-This makes this solution not feasible.
+As a result, those functions can only be invoked by the CloudFormation hook itself, which makes this solution infeasible.

 ### What are the drawbacks of this solution?